l3gacyb3ta/l3gacyb3ta.github.old/content/thoughts/books/brainfacts.md

 Chemicals like THC are called _neuromodulators_, these affect how many neurotransmitters get emitted by the axons, this changing the functioning of the brain.

 ## Senses & Perception
+* ### Vision
+Visual processing acconts for about 30% of the cerebral cortex!
+That's way more than other senses.
+We also know more about cision than other senses.
+The retina has built in processing, sort of like modern CMOS chips.
+Human eyes have about 125 million photoreceptors, if each photoreceptor was a pixel, then that's a resolution 3 times larger than 8k!
+Interetingly, the eyes are split down the center into right and left visual fields, the left visual field goes to the right hemisphere, and vice verca.